Stevengu999/payment_processor_documentation/source/includes/_account.md

 ```

 This route allows you to query a single account.
 The fields displayed are exactly the same as those described in the **Get All Accounts** section above.

+### Making the Request

+To get the details for a single account, make a GET request to `https://ethereum-processor.herokuapp.com/accounts/<ACCOUNT_PUBLIC_ADDRESS>`.
+You must include your Project Key in the request.